'Guernica' no, but Sixena yes?: the contradictions of the Spanish government

 The transfer to the Reina Sofía Museum

-A few months before its inauguration in October 1997, the Guggenheim Museum Bilbao requested the temporary loan of Guernica, but the request was unsuccessful.
+A few months before the inauguration in October 1997, the Guggenheim Museum Bilbao requested the temporary loan of Guernica, but the request was unsuccessful.
 Spain was governed by José María Aznar and the Minister of Culture was Esperanza Aguirre.
-For the then president of the Solomon R. Guggenheim Foundation, Thomas Krens, the transfer, which would have coincided with the 70th anniversary of the bombing of Guernica, was a well-deserved recognition for the Basque people with a painting considered the most important of the 20th century and which carries great political, historical, and emotional weight.
+For the then president of the Solomon R. Guggenheim Foundation, Thomas Krens, the transfer, which would have coincided with the 70th anniversary of the bombing of Guernica, was a deserved recognition for the Basque people with a painting considered the most important of the 20th century and which carries great political, historical, and emotional weight.
 Likewise, Krens, who recalled that Guernica had been exhibited in 32 cities, assured that the painting would not suffer damage during its transfer.

 The magnitude of the painting's poor condition